f-alemauro/f-alemauro/README.md

 🎓 I have a **Ph.D. in robotics** from Politecnico di Milano.
 I love autonomous robots !

 🎓 I have a **Master Degree** in Computer Science.
 Guess what?
 Specialization in robotics, AI and ML :grin:

+:bulb: Experimenting with... everything?!?
+NN, CV, web technologies, smart home, arduino, sensors :boom:

+* * *

+## My skills

+Computer Vision, C#, Python, AI/ML, etc etc...
+STOP :x: I really don't like this list, I've always felt it does not describe my attitude.
+I prefer saying that I'm a (computer science) engineer above all.
+I'm always happy to face new challenges, I'm really good at solving problems and making them "ready for production" eventually.
+Let's call this R&D. The frameworks, the programming languages are just tools to set, track and achieve a goal.
+Of course you can find the updated list of skills on my CV and resume :grin: